tonytettinger/Udacity-Front-End-Web-Developer-Nanodegree/Project7-BookTrackingApp-React/README.md

 ## To install and launch the project

-To install the project:
+To install and start the project, run the following command line code (with npm installed):
+* npm install
 * npm start
-To start the project:
-* npm install

 ## Credits